 The Eucharist is central to our worship.
-Please see our home page for times.
+Times are shown in the upper right corner of each page on this site.
+You will notice that we use both buildings.
 All baptized Christians are invited to the Holy Table.

 BAPTISMS, WEDDINGS AND FUNERALS

 Please speak to our clergy about these important events.
 Each is unique.
 If you are an adult who wishes to be baptized or confirmed, or re-affirm your vows, please come forward, as such events are always special.

 Caring for those in need is a major part of our Christian mandate.
 Our pastoral care team reach out to those in need of kindness.
 This team is led by The Reverend Canon David Clark.
 Please speak to any member of the clergy if you, or anyone you know, would like this assistance.
 Please also remember that we ask for the help of each of you in letting us know about the needs of others.
 Hospitals are not allowed to call us, so we depend on you to keep us aware of illness or pain of any kind.

 Holy anointing is offered on the second Sunday of each month, during Communion at each service.
 Anointing is also offered at other times, as needed.